-Implementation Da This policy was implemen ents will be implemented immediately.

-Timetable for Review

-ne communicated to memb pers of the Board of Management prior to the will be made aware in the next school g on the school website.
+The amended policy will be communicated to members of the Board of Management prior to the meeting of the BOM on 11/02/2025.
+Parents will be made aware in the next school communication that the policy is available for viewing on the school website.

-Date of ratification:
+Date of ratification: 11/02/2025

-Signed: Date:
+Signed: Damien Ahern.
+Date: 11/02/2025